johnt84/GrpcGenerator/README.md

 }
 ```

-Before you can generate the gRCP code, you need an interface with at least one method that accepts a custom type and returns a custom type.
+Before you can generate the gRPC code, you need an interface with at least one method that accepts a custom type and returns a custom type.
 You can not use primitive types like string or Int32.
 If you need to pass those, create a class around them.

 Let's create some simple classes we can use to send and return data.
 We're going to add these to a Models folder in the Shared project: